 Distributed generation is currently installed primarily by customers who see a personal benefit from such use.
 But, distributed generation can also provide benefits to the overall utility system in the form of reduced losses during long distance transmission, reduced pollution from central station thermal plants and improved system reliability.
 Distributed generation has not, however, historically been viewed very favorably by utilities.
 In fact, they have found ways to discourage its use by customers.

 In recent years, however, regulatory agencies have reduced the utilities’ ability to discourage customer installed distributed generation.
 And utilities are now well aware of the benefits that they can gain from this distributed generation.

 Utilities will not, however, fully realize the system-wide benefits until they can fully incorporate the benefit of distributed generation into their system operations and planning.
-And that will not occur until they fully implement the Smart Grid under which they will have complete information regarding the operational status of all distributed generation on their system.
-The following is an example of how a utility can use distributed generation and the Smart Grid to benefit its system.
+And that will not occur unless they fully implement the Smart Grid under which they will be able to monitor and control the operational status of all distributed generation on their system.
+See the Post entitled What is the Smart Grid? for further discussion regarding the Smart Grid.